-Spectators are expected to allow Disney Lorcana TCG tournaments to proceed unaffected by their observation.
-Any person physically present at a Disney Lorcana TCG event who is not filling a designated tournament role is considered a spectator.
+Spectators are expected to allow Disney Lorcana tournaments to proceed unaffected by their observation.
+Any person physically present at a Disney Lorcana event that is not otherwise designated a tournament role is considered a spectator.

 Spectators are expected to remain silent and unobtrusive while matches proceed, with one exception.
 If a spectator observes a rule violation, they should ask the players to pause their game while the spectator notifies a judge.
-The spectator should not reveal any details of the perceived violation to the players but should instead relay the information to the judge so that the situation can be addressed correctly.
+The spectator should not reveal any details of the violation to the players but should instead relay the information to the judge so that the situation can be addressed correctly.